Kazooka503/Django-WebApp/README.md

 Working with Django on a major project for the first time was an excellent learning opportunity to understand MVT on a deeper level and it's direct relation to a SQL database.
 Roadblocks came and were overcome.
 Redesign of the model structure of the database became a necessity to fix bugs.
 Coming up with solutions for problems was at times frustrating but fullfilling once overcome.

-Here you will find details of the stories I completed with supporting code snippets.
+Here you will find development stories related to my project with supporting code snippets.

 # Project Stories: